Welcome to Paprika Recipe Manager!

 (For example, if you already have salt at home, you can uncheck it before adding the recipe to the grocery list.)

-Once you have the correct ingredients checked, press the Add button to add those ingredients to the grocery list.
+Once you have the correct ingredients selected, press the Add button to add those ingredients to the grocery list.

-Shortcut You can also add recipes to the grocery list from the main recipes listing, by tapping on the shopping cart icon in the recipe cell.
+Shortcut You can also add recipes to the grocery list from the main recipes listing, by tapping and holding on the recipe and then selecting Add to Grocery List.

 Custom items can be added to the grocery list by pressing the + button in the upper right corner of the screen.